RConsortium/IDEA-WG/README.md

-# R Community Diversity, Equity, and Inclusion Working Group
+# R Community Inclusion, Diversity, Equality, & Accesibility (IDEA)

 ## Goal
-The goal of the R Community Diversity and Inclusion Working Group (RCDI-WG) is to broadly consider how the R Consortium can best encourage and support diverse and inclusion across a variety of events and platforms.
-The short-term priority is to define and publicise on best practices for R community events, and ensure that events funded by the R consortium adhere to those guidelines.
-In the long term, the RCDI-WG will think about how diversity and inclusion can be woven throughout all R Consortium activities.
+The R-Community IDEA is a top level project of the R-Consortium with the goal of broadly considering how the R Consortium can best encourage and support diverse and inclusion across a variety of events and platforms.

 ## How to Join
 Any interested R community member is encouraged to participate.
 We meet on the first Monday of every month via Zoom from 7:00pm to 8:00pm (GMT+00:00) UTC.

 Join the [mailing list](https://lists.r-consortium.org/g/rconsortium-wg-rcdi), to see the [calendar](https://lists.r-consortium.org/g/rconsortium-wg-rcdi/calendar) and the Zoom link.
 You are also welcome to join the [slack channel](https://rusergroups.slack.com/archives/CUF4GTJHY).
 If you have any questions about joining, feel free to reach out to Samantha Toet at samantha@rstudio.com or Rconsortium-wg-rcdi@lists.r-consortium.org.

-## Membership

-Chair: Samantha Toet

-ISC Sponsor: Hadley Wickham

-The WG will be seeded with four members:
-- Jenny Bryan, representing FORWARDS
-- Gabriela de Queiroz, representing R-Ladies
-- A representation from the R/finance program committee
-- Scott Chamberlain, representing CascadiaRConf.

 ## Initial tasks